Dr. Mario: Legacy

 After the commercial success of Dr. Mario, Nintendo released several follow-up games.
 Dr. Mario 64, released in 2001 for the Nintendo 64, features Wario and several Wario Land 3 characters, and offers numerous game modes, including a story-focused single-player mode.
 The game supports simultaneous multiplayer for up to four players.
 Dr. Mario 64 was subsequently released in Japan in Nintendo Puzzle Collection for the GameCube.
 Dr. Mario Online Rx, released in 2008 on WiiWare, offers online multiplayer via Nintendo Wi-Fi Connection.
 Dr. Mario Express, released in 2009 for the Nintendo DSi, does not support multiplayer gameplay.
-Dr. Luigi was released in 2013 with Luigi as a playable character, all the modes in Dr. Mario Online Rx, and a new mode with L-shaped capsules.
-The latest installment, Dr. Mario: Miracle Cure, was released in 2015 and introduced power-ups to the series.
-Dr. Mario World is a mobile game.
+Dr. Luigi was released in 2013 for the Wii U, with Luigi as a playable character, all the modes in Dr. Mario Online Rx, and a new mode with L-shaped capsules.
+The latest installment, Dr. Mario: Miracle Cure, was released in 2015 for the Nintendo 3DS, and introduced power-ups to the series.
+Dr. Mario World was a mobile game that was released on 2019 for iOS and Android smart devices, and features new mechanics, such as brand new doctors with special abilities, assistants, and a gacha system.
+Dr. Mario World was discontinued in November 2021.

-Various games in the Super Smash Bros. series have remixed musical tracks from Dr. Mario, or Dr. Mario as an unlockable playable character.Dr.
-Wario replaces Mario with Wario, as an unlockable minigame in WarioWare, Inc.: Mega Microgames!.
+Various games in the Super Smash Bros. series have remixed musical tracks from Dr. Mario, or Dr. Mario as an unlockable playable character.
+Dr. Wario replaces Mario with Wario, as an unlockable minigame in WarioWare, Inc.: Mega Microgames!.
 A simplified version of Dr. Mario is in Brain Age 2: More Training in Minutes a Day! as the "Virus Buster" minigame, using the touch screen to drag the capsules around the playing field.
 The viruses are enemies in Mario & Luigi: Superstar Saga and Mario & Luigi: Dream Team.
 They change colors when attacked, and are all defeated when they are all the same color.
+In 2018, the Classic Tetris World Championship featured a Dr. Mario championship as a side event.